paradox-tt/Notes/WagMedia.md

 >The Wagmedia team embarked on an experiment to Solve the Dotsama information distribution problem.
 The team plans to achieve this by providing incentives to individual participants, to create comprehensive, useful and inspiring content.

 This is no small undertaking.
-Their initiative is to be praised and this is a prime example of the type of community-originated activity that the Treasury should seek to support.
+Their initiative is to be praised and this is a prime example of community-originated activity that the Treasury should seek to support.

 It is in my opinion that Wagmedia has done a good job of: